What can you do as a free member?

 Bladesong Status Effect Exhausted

-Remember when I mentioned that you only get a certain amount of action points each day?
+Remember when I mentioned that you only get a certain number of action points each day?
 Early on, that number usually sits at around eight.
 That’s your baseline.
 That’s what you’re working with if everything is going fine.
 But in Bladesong, everything is NOT going fine.

 Your daily AP is affected by status effects, and those come from how you live your life in the game.
 Some of them are helpful.
 Some of them are absolutely not.
-If for some reason you don’t get proper rest the night before, you wake up exhausted the next day and start with fewer action points.
+If, for some reason, you don’t get proper rest the night before, you wake up exhausted the next day and start with fewer action points.
 That immediately limits how much work you can get done.
 Fewer commissions.
 Less progress.
 Slower reputation gains.

 Bladesong Status Effect Inspired